Greg Weeks and Espers

 Links:

-Greg Weeks is a New York-based singer, songwriter, guitarist and keyboardist (the moog being his favorite keyboard).
-Fire In The Arms Of The Sun (BaDaDing, 1999) introduced his hushed, subdued, minor-key and melancholy bedroom style, somewhat reminiscent of Nick Drake.
+Greg Weeks, a New York-based singer, songwriter, guitarist and keyboardist (the moog being his favorite keyboard), debuted with Fire In The Arms Of The Sun (BaDaDing, 1999), which introduced his hushed, subdued, minor-key and melancholy bedroom style, somewhat reminiscent of Nick Drake.
 What is unique about Weeks is the way he lets the instrumental parts digress, as if they have a life beyond the lyrics, and complement the song's story with an inward journey to the depths of the soul.
 The Angel Of Death is an appropriate manifesto: a whispered litany ends with a lengthy coda in which the guitar wanders aimlessly, eventually met by a cello and an organ.
 Joan Of Arc is a bit more upbeat, like a bossanova played by Donovan.
 Donovan's ethereal/pastoral/medieval tone also comes to mind for the six-minute The Pale Shade, with one of the most complex, almost orchestral, codas.
 Another relatively serene song, The Flesh Of Terrain, resembles Leo Kottke's domestic vignettes.
 But then the mood collapses, first with Tracey Bowen's Double Life (and another odd instrumental coda) and then with Leaves And Limerance, another highlight in that semi-bossanova style (and one of the purest ballads), all the way to the sinister tinkling and the solemn piano of Straw Days (track 14), a song so gloomy to sound like a requiem.
 Electronic noises flood the score of Harvest of Sighs (track 13), another lengthy and complex confession.
 (Note: the numbering of the tracks on the CD sleeve is incorrect).

 The eight-song mini-album Bleecker Station (Ptolemaic Terrascope, 2000) is a concept that documents the breakup of a relationship.
 Unlike the album, this is a starker work, mostly limited to voice and guitar.